gouplift/flutter_facebook_app_links/README.md

+Fixed this library to FacebookSDK 8.2 to make it compatible with `facebook_app_events: 0.9.0`.

 # Flutter Facebook App Links

 Flutter plugin for [Facebook App Links SDK](https://developers.facebook.com/docs/app-ads/deep-linking/).
 This plugin must be used to catch deferred deeplinks sent from Facebook after your app has been installed from a FB ADS.